Skip to main content

 West Valley Replacement Bond

-With West Valley’s High School bond nearing completion and the School Board voting in September to use $7.5 million in leftover construction funds from Apple Valley and Summitview Elementary schools to lower property taxes, the District’s tax burden is going down.
+With West Valley’s High School bond nearing completion and the School Board voting in September to use $7.5 million in leftover construction funds from Apple Valley and Summitview Elementary schools to lower property taxes, the District’s tax rate is going down.
 That’s good news.
 But with several schools in the district over 50 years old, there is still work to do.

 What will the replacement bond pay for?